-- impact of increased regulation - We combine expertise in advanced economic and financial methods with in-depth knowledge of particular industries, such as chemicals, electric power and other energies, healthcare, materials, media and telecommunications, retail
+We combine expertise in advanced economic and financial methods with in-depth knowledge of particular industries, such as chemicals, electric power and other energies, healthcare, materials, media and telecommunications, retail and wholesale distribution, and transportation.

 We have a highly credentialed and experienced staff of employee consultants.
-As of July 31, 1999, we employed 185 full-time professional consultants, including 60 consultants with Ph.D.s and 39 consultants with other advanced degrees.
+As of September 3, 1999, we employed 202 full-time professional consultants, including 63 consultants with Ph.D.s and 38 consultants with other advanced degrees.
 Our consultants have backgrounds in a wide range of disciplines, including economics, business, corporate finance, materials sciences and engineering.
 We are extremely selective in our hiring, recruiting individuals from leading universities, industry and government.
 Many of our consultants are nationally recognized as experts in their fields.
 To enhance our expertise, we also maintain close working relationships with over 40 renowned academic and industry experts, whom we call outside experts.
 We have exclusive relationships with 13 of these outside experts.